SDGGiesbrecht/Workspace/Tests/Mock Projects/After/OneProductMultipleModules/README.md

 )
 ```

-The library’s modules can then be imported in source files:
+The modules can then be imported in source files:

 ```swift
 import ModuleA